Preservation Special Projects

 4 After You Submit

-The deadline for this grant is April 20, 2022 at 5:00 pm PST.
-All applicants will receive an email from Program Manager, Dana Phelan, notifying them of the funding decisions by July 1, 2022.
-Please note, your project may be underway before applying, but you must not have started work on the portion of the project you are requesting funding for earlier than July 1, 2022.
-If you are awarded funds you must complete the project or portion funded by this grant by December 31, 2023.
+The deadline for this grant is March 23, 2023 at 5:00 pm PDT.
+All applicants will receive an email from Program Director, Dana Phelan, notifying them of the funding decisions by June 1, 2023.
+Please note, your project may be underway before applying, but you must not have started work on the portion of the project you are requesting funding for earlier than June 1, 2023.
+If you are awarded funds, you must complete the project or portion funded by this grant by June 1, 2025.

 4Culture Program Managers first review all applications to ensure eligibility.
-We then facilitate a panel of historic preservation and cultural resource specialists, which changes annually, to evaluate all eligible applications.
+We then facilitate a panel of historic preservation specialists and community members, which changes annually, to evaluate all eligible applications.
 The panel, not staff, selects and recommends the most compelling projects for funding based on the criteria outlined above.

 The panel’s award recommendations are then sent to the Historic Preservation Advisory Committee for review, and then onto 4Culture’s Board for final approval.
 The entire process, from application deadline to final award notification, takes approximately two months.